 Phrase.
 “Get the lesson.”

-7. God is one.
-This interesting philosophy is also an integral part of the Hebrew and Christian belief system.
-It is the idea that all events and all feelings are of God.
+This philosophy is also an integral part of the Hebrew and Christian belief system.
+It is the idea that all things, all life, and all feelings are of God.
 There is nothing that is not of God.

 How to behave.
 We are to take full responsibility for all that occurs in our lives because it is all of God.
 This includes thoughts and feelings that we do not like, such as thoughts of doing violence to others, for example.
 We are not to project out of ourselves that which we do not like in ourselves.

 Why do bad things happen?
 According to this philosophy, if bad things happen to you, it is because you have projected out of yourself parts of yourself that you don’t like.
 Others then pick up these “vibes” and act them out on you or on the collective humanity, causing all our problems.